Home

 In the long term methamphetamine causes increased heart rate and blood pressure.
 It can cause irreversible damage to blood vessel in the brain producing strokes, respiratory problems, irregular heartbeat, extreme anorexia cardiovascular collapse leading to death.

-Meth labs can be dangerous because they ocasionally explode, causing fire.
+Meth labs can be dangerous because they occasionally explode, causing fire.
 Children of users are often neglected or abandoned.
 (20% of labs raided in 2002 had children present).
 And there is also the danger of exposure to toxic fumes.
 This has become a societal problem.

 Statistics released for 2004 from the Treatment Episode Data Set (TEDS) indicate that substance abuse treatment admissions for methamphetamine and prescription pain medications have continued to increase.
 The substance abuse and Mental Health Services Administration (SAMHSA) reported that methamphetamine admissions to treatment increased by 25% from 2002 – 2004.
-And treatment doesn't always work.
-So who are the primary users?
-White and Blue collar unemployed between 20-30 years of age, high school and college students, and women.
-Women and girls are attracted to the drug for weight loss.
-It's become a preferred choice over cocaine, because it’s cheap.
-And women suffer differently with addiction.

 If you suspect someone in your life is using this drug, or they’re exposed to it, talk to them and find out.
 This drug is particularly difficult to treat and confronting the problem early on may prevent a serious addiction later.